MikhailZarubin/CubicSpline/README.md

 # CubicSpline
-Laboratory work on the construction of a cubic spline
+Laboratory work on the construction of a Cubic Spline